N0822325/FYP/README.md

   <h3 align="center">Graphics Engine for Game Development</h3>

   <p align="center">
-    A Lightweight and Easy to use, OpenGL Powered Graphics Library
+    A Lightweight and Easy to use, OpenGL Powered Graphics Framework
     <br />
     <a href="https://google.com"><strong>Explore the Documentation »</strong></a>
     <br />